declare-lab/RECCON/README.md

-# Recognizing Emotion Cause in Conversations
+# RRECCON: A Dataset for Recognizing Emotion Cause in CONversations

-This repository contains the dataset and the pytorch implementations of the models from the paper Recognizing Emotion Cause in Conversations.
+This repository contains the dataset and the pytorch implementations of the models from the paper [RECCON: A Dataset for Recognizing Emotion Cause in CONversations](./RECCON.pdf).

 ## Overview of the Task